 49. Being oblivious to intellectual property laws

 Your startup needs a great deal of care and protection.
-A smart CEO should know that its essential to protect intellectual property.
+A smart startup CEO should know that it's essential to protect intellectual property.
 That is anything that identifies your brand and can provide you with economic benefits over the long haul.
 Seedcamp teamed up with JAG Shaw Baker to put together a series of short articles highlighting some of the IP issues.

 50. Locating your business in the wrong place